-After about two to seven days of following a keto diet, you go into something called ketosis, the state the body enters when it doesn’t have enough carbohydrates for cells to use for energy.
-That’s when the body starts making ketones, or organic compounds, that the body then uses in place of the missing carbohydrates.
+After about two to seven days of following a keto diet, you go into a state called ketosis.
+It is the state the body enters when it doesn’t have enough carbohydrates for cells to use for energy.
+That’s when the body starts making ketones, or organic compounds, that it then uses in place of the missing carbohydrates.
 At this point, the body also starts burning fat for more energy.
 This, in turn, can lead to weight loss.

 However, one of the most common complaints from being on a keto diet, is that it can result in “ketosis breath” or “keto breath”.
 Quite simply, individuals opting for a very low carb diet can suffer from pungent and unpleasant smelling breath.

 So what can be done to counteract this problem?

 In order to learn how to get rid of keto breath, we first need to understand why breath can smell when choosing to follow a ketogenic diet.

 There are two potential causes(1), both of which can operate independently, or in conjunction with one another.

 The most typical source of energy used by the body is glucose.
 This is typically derived from carbohydrates, and is where the digestive system breaks down complex sugars into simple glucose molecules.

 On very low carb diets, the body is unable to access glucose as a fuel.
 Instead, the liver utilises the fat present in the body as an energy source, producing “ketones” in the process(2).
 This is known as “ketosis” – and it is from this process that the keto diet derives its name.